Get

 Affectionately known as the Dachshund of the feline world, the diminutive Munchkin Cat is pure, fur-covered cuteness!
 Their loveable looks are mirrored by equally loveable personalities and they are known for being amiable felines that fit in comfortably with most households.

-In general, Munchkin cats get along happily with dogs, with some sources even noting them as one of the best choices for cat and dog-shared spaces.1 As with most inter-species relationships, there are always a few points to bear in mind for harmonious integration.
+In general, Munchkin cats are tolerant to other pets, including dogs, with some anecdotal sources even noting them as one of the best choices for cat and dog-shared spaces.1 As with most inter-species relationships, there are always a few points to bear in mind for harmonious integration.
+It’s important to remember that every cat (and dog) is unique, and belonging to a particular breed doesn’t guarantee specific traits.
+The key factor is how introductions are managed—with patience and respect for each pet’s comfort zone.

 divider 3 paws